The End of Liability Accounting for Down Rounds

 If a triggering event does happen, the value of the effect of the down round feature is treated as a dividend and a reduction in net income available to common stockholders.
 That reflects the transfer in economic value from the issuer to the instrument holder.
 So what is the value of the effect of an equity-classified down round protection feature?
 It’s calculated as the value of the instrument with the initial strike price (before the triggering event) and the value of the financial instrument with the post-adjustment strike price.
 If a subsequent down round protection feature has been triggered, the company needs to determine the value of its effect without the need to perform any interim revaluations.

 The upshot of FASB’s recent guidance is that most down round provisions don’t require liability treatment, sparing companies from the subsequent earnings volatility.
 That said, the same might not be true for certain more complicated or nontraditional down round provisions.
-Also, a down round might have different features that could still require equity treatment.
+Also, a warrant with a down round might have different features that could still require liability treatment.
+Finally, even though this isn’t a liability, the impact of the down-round provision should still be incorporated in the fair value of the warrant as of the issuance date.
 That’s why these features require careful review of the accounting and valuation implications.
 Keep in mind that the number-one cause of restatements comes from misclassification of debt or equity.

 Although the amendment is effective for periods beginning after December 15, 2018 for public companies, early adoption is permitted for all entities, including adoption in an interim period.
 In other words, if you’ve been struggling with a down round adjustment in the past, feel free to early adopt this new guidance and save yourself some hassle.